HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/contarget_enable_disable_segments.md

 By default, both segments and managed segments are enabled in the Add Segments view.

-1. To disable segments, open the [wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/PortalServer/config/config/services/PersonalizationService.properties file and set `contenttargeting.hideSegments` to true.
+1. To disable segments, open the [wp\_profile\_root](../../../guide_me/wpsdirstr.md)/PortalServer/config/config/services/PersonalizationService.properties file and set `contenttargeting.hideSegments` to true.

-2. To disable managed segments, open the [wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/PortalServer/config/config/services/PersonalizationService.properties file and set `contenttargeting.hideManagedSegments` to true.
+2. To disable managed segments, open the [wp\_profile\_root](../../../guide_me/wpsdirstr.md)/PortalServer/config/config/services/PersonalizationService.properties file and set `contenttargeting.hideManagedSegments` to true.

+    !!! note
-    **Note:** If you are using a clustered environment, you must open the [wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/PortalServer/config/config/services/PersonalizationService.properties file and set `contenttargeting.hideManagedSegments` to true for all nodes.
+        If you are using a clustered environment, you must open the [wp\_profile\_root](../../../guide_me/wpsdirstr.md)/PortalServer/config/config/services/PersonalizationService.properties file and set `contenttargeting.hideManagedSegments` to true for all nodes.

 3. Restart the Portal server\(s\) to apply your changes.